thriveweb/greatstart2/content/defaultPages/learning-educational-programs-curriculum.md

       babies.
 There are areas for sleep, relaxing and personal space and the opportunity for outdoor experiences in the fresh air.
-And so that you don’t miss out on all those little things that happen each day, your child has their own personal online learning portfolio in QK Journeys that captures their learning and development as it unfolds.
+And so that you don’t miss out on all those little things that happen each day, your child has their own personal online learning portfolio that captures their learning and development as it unfolds.
     title: Infant Education and Care
   - content: >-
       For a toddler the world is a magical place, full of constant learning and